google/budou/README.rst

 Using programmatically
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use :code:`budou.parse` method for handy processing.
+You can use :code:`budou.parse` method in your python scripts.

 .. code-block:: python